promptfoo/promptfoo/README.md

     // The required score for this test case.
 If not provided, the test case is graded pass/fail. threshold?: number;

+    // Override the provider for this test provider?: string | ProviderOptions | ApiProvider;
   }

   interface Assertion {